 That means, if you accidentally red-flag your account because you did something that the banks computer-generated algorithm didn’t like and deems to be abnormal for your account, you could be on a fast track to getting shut down and having your funds frozen.

 In some cases, banks will approach you to ask about the transaction.
-This is your chance to explain away the perceived infraction, calm their nerves, and give them confidence that you’re a good customer.
+This is your chance to explain away the perceived infraction, calm their nerves, and give them confidence that you’re a good customer before the banks shutting down accounts.

 But, that’s changing.